Pacific World deck plans

 MS Pacific World (1995-built as "Sun Princess", last refurbished in 2018 / by Princess Cruises, sold in 2020) is the first of the three Sun-class Princess Cruises ships - together with Dawn (Pacific Explorer/since 2017) and Sea (MS Charming/since 2020).

-Pacific World/Sun Princess cruise ship plan shos a total of 1011 staterooms for 1998 passengers served by 925 crew/staff.
-The ship has 11 passenger accessible decks, 9 restaurants and bars, 6 lounges, 3 swimming pools, 5 jacuzzies, 9 elevators.
+Pacific World/Sun Princess cruise ship plan shows a total of 1011 staterooms for 1998 passengers served by 925 crew/staff.
+The boat has 15 decks (11 passenger-accessible, 7 with cabins), 9 restaurants and food bars, 6 bars and lounges, 3 swimming pools, 5 outdoor Jacuzzis, 9 elevators.